Corporate Governance Statement

 The Board recognises that good standards of corporate governance help Sterling Energy PLC (“Sterling” or the “Company”) to achieve its strategic goals and is vital for the success of the Company.
 The Company adopts proper standards of corporate governance and follows the principles of best practice set out in the Quoted Companies Alliance Governance Code (2018) (“QCA Code”) as far as is appropriate for the size and nature of the Company and the Group.
 Set out below are the ten guiding principles of the QCA Code and how the Company applies those principles within its business as well as identifying those areas where the Company will make future changes to more fully comply with the Code.

 The Company is also subject to the City Code on Takeovers and Mergers.

 Principle 1: Establish a strategy and business model which promote long-term value for shareholders

-The Chairman’s statement on p5 of the Report and Financial Statements 2017 (“Annual Report”) sets out the strategy to promote the long-term success of the Company.
-The Chief Executive’s Review contained a statement regarding Shareholder alignment and strategy at p7 of the Annual Report.
-Further details of the Company’s strategy and business model can be found on its website at page About us and page Operations.
+The Chairman’s statement on page 5 of the Report and Financial Statements 2018 (“Annual Report”) sets out the strategy to promote the long-term success of the Company.
+The Chief Executive’s Review on page 7 of the Annual Report sets out the Company’s strategy and business model.
+Further information can be found on our website, About us and Operations.

 Principle 2: Seek to understand and meet shareholder needs and expectations